Internal control and internal audit

 The Group is applying Lean Six Sigma process in all business segments to identify and implement continuous improvement projects.

 Group-wide policies, for example on corporate governance for subsidiaries, competition compliance, data privacy, contracts and agreements, management of claims, disputes and proceedings as well as insider matters have been issued.
 Compliance with the policies is facilitated through communication and training.
 The Group has a Global compliance function.
 Internal audit also covers the compliance with policies.

 Overview of internal audit

-The objective of the internal audit is to improve the effectiveness of supervising obligation of the Board of Directors.
+The objective of the internal audit is to improve the effectiveness of supervising obligation of the Board.
 Internal audit aims at ensuring that the Group’s operations are efficient, information is adequate and reliable and that set policies and procedures are properly followed by the organization.